Alkanes physical properties header image

 Explanation of the term flash point of alkanes.
 Alkanes are used mainly as fuels.
 Obviously if an alkane is going to be used as a fuel it must be flammable.
 But just how flammable are alkanes?
 Consider the following example:

 A liquid is placed in an evaporating basin as shown in the image opposite.
 If the liquid has a low boiling point it will be volatile, that is it will evaporate easily.
 If it evaporates easily then above the liquid will be lots of vapour.
-If the liquid has a high boiling point it will not be volatile and there will be very few vapour (gas) particles above the liquid.
+If the liquid has a high boiling point it will not be volatile and there will be very few vapour particles above the liquid.
 It is the amount of particles in the gas phase above the liquid surface that will determine how flammable it is.
-When a lit splint is placed above a flammable liquid; it is not the liquid but the vapour above the liquid which burns.
+When a lit splint is placed above a flammable liquid, it is not the liquid but the vapour above the liquid which burns.

 Flash-points of liquids

 You may hear on TV drama shows such as CSI or fire fighters talking about the flash point of a substance.
-The flash point is the point at which there is just enough vapour present above a liquid that when a flame is applied it will flash up BUT there is not enough vapour to keep the flame going.
+The flash point is the point at which there is just enough vapour present above a liquid that when a flame is applied it will flash up, but there is not enough vapour to keep the flame going.
 The substance will not burn.

 alkane methane propane pentane heptane decane

-flash point/oC -188 -104 -49 -7 46
+flash point/°C -188 -104 -49 -7 46

 From this table you can clearly see that small alkane molecules such as methane have very low flash points and that as the alkane molecules increase in size their flash and fire points will both increase due to the reduced volatility of the larger alkane molecules.